Pumba98/Pumba98/README.md

 A MMORPG Private Server of the game NosTale, written **from scratch** with a team of passionate IT students.

+We are a team of ~15 people, developing our own Game server project, from the game server itself to all the tooling that permits to enhance our work.

 I work on all sides of the project, but my main focus is advanced Client Modding, Resource Modding & DevOps.

 <a href="https://discord.gg/RUk4r4T"><img alt="Olympus Discord" src="https://discordapp.com/api/guilds/468831707877867530/widget.png?style=banner2"></a>